-All County Government PCs are supplied to users with a preconfigured standard Windows Operating System image which The Directorate of ICThas developed.
+All County Government PCs are supplied to users with a preconfigured standard Windows Operating System image which the Department of ICT has developed.

 Differing departmental requirements result in department specific applications being layered on top of the standard image.
 In terms of security; all computers connected to the County Government's County Government network domain will all have the same level of security applied across all areas.